-- (a) have a committee or committees to oversee risk, each of which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director,
+- (a) have a committee or committees to oversee risk, each of which: - has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose:

 - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. - 7.1 The Board has adopted a Risk Management Policy in accordance with which it is responsible for the oversight of Qube's risk management framework.
 Under this policy, the ARMC and the SHSC are responsible for assisting the Board to fulfil its responsibilities by reviewing and monitoring the financial, safety, health and sustainability aspects of, and reporting under, the framework on a periodic basis.
-A copy of the Risk Management Policy is available on Qube's website at www.qube.com.au/about/corporate-governance. - 7.2 As described above, the ARMC is comprised of three members all of whom are independent and chaired by a director who is not the Chairman of the Board.
-The Committee's Charter has been approved by the Board and is available on Qube's website.
-Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2021 Annual Report.

-- 7.3 As described above, the SHSC is comprised of four members, one of whom is the Managing director, the other three are independent directors.
+A copy of the Risk Management Policy is available in the Corporate Governance section of Qube's website. - 7.2 As described above, the ARMC is comprised of three members all of whom are independent and chaired by a director who is not the Chairman of the Board.
+The Committee's Charter was reviewed by the Committee and the Board in February 2022 and is available on Qube's website.
+Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2022 Annual Report. - 7.3 As described above, the SHSC is comprised of four members, one of whom is the Managing Director and the other three members are independent directors.
 The Committee is chaired by a director who is not the Chairman of the Board.
 The Committee's Charter was reviewed during the period, approved by the Board and is available on Qube's website.
-Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2021 Annual Report. - 7.4 Responsibility for control and risk management is delegated to the appropriate level of management within Qube, and the ARMC and SHSC have ultimate accountability to the Board.
-To facilitate interaction of the Committees, and in accordance with the ARMC Charter, Qube currently has one director who is a member of both Committees.
+Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2022 Annual Report. - 7.4 Responsibility for control and risk management is delegated to the appropriate level of management within Qube, and the ARMC and SHSC have ultimate accountability to the Board.
+The ARMC is charged with overall responsibility for overseeing Qube's risk management framework and ensuring that all significant existing, new and emerging risks are properly allocated to and overseen by the most appropriate Board Committee. - 7.5 To facilitate interaction of the ARMC and the SHSC, and in accordance with the ARMC Charter, Qube currently has one director who is a member of both Committees.
 Presentations and training from external experts are a regular feature of meetings of these Committees to keep its members up to date with current issues.